Spacemance · direct from the author, Sera Voss

 Is this a standalone or do I need to commit to a series?

-Book 1 has a complete romance arc with a guaranteed HEA and a fully resolved mystery.
+Book 1 has a complete romance arc with a guaranteed happily ever after and a fully resolved mystery.

 Can I get a refund if the book isn’t for me?